2023 Honda CR-V vs. Toyota RAV4 vs Subaru Forester

 Standard ✓ | Moonroof | Requires Higher Trim Level |

 First up to challenge the Honda CR-V is one of its most familiar rivals – the Toyota RAV4.
-Comparing base trim levels equipped with front-wheel drive, the RAV4 offers a slightly lower starting price, but it quickly becomes clear that the slight price difference represents a substantial difference in equipment that puts the CR-V ahead of the RAV4 in terms of value.
+Comparing base trim levels equipped with front-wheel drive, the RAV4 offers a slightly lower starting price but it quickly becomes clear that the slight price difference represents a substantial difference in equipment that puts the CR-V ahead of the RAV4 in terms of value.

 Standard 18-inch wheels add a stylish touch to the exterior of the Honda CR-V while you'll have to settle for 17-inch wheels with covers on the RAV4 LE.